Updated June 2, 2026

 How to Build a Distribution Moat?

 Answer: A distribution moat in thought leadership is a self-reinforcing network of owned, earned, and AI-indexed channels through which an executive's ideas reach decision-makers with minimal marginal cost per contact.
 The three structural layers are: owned audiences (LinkedIn following, email list, podcast subscribers), earned placements (bylines in publications where the editor now trusts your pitches), and AI citation presence (being an indexed source that ChatGPT, Perplexity, and Google AI Overviews cite when answering questions in your domain).
-LinkedIn alone reaches 1.2 billion members with 65 million decision-makers as of 2026, and 4 in 5 LinkedIn members drive business decisions — making a strong LinkedIn presence the foundation of any durable distribution moat.
+LinkedIn reaches roughly 1.3 billion members, and about four in five members hold decision-making roles — making a strong LinkedIn presence a foundation of any durable distribution moat.

 Distribution is where most thought leadership programs fail.
 An executive can publish exceptional content in a well-regarded outlet and generate zero measurable business impact if the article sits unshared, uncirculated, and unindexed by the channels their buyers actually use.
 The moat metaphor is useful because it captures the defensive dimension: a distribution network built over 18 to 24 months of consistent effort is genuinely difficult for competitors to replicate quickly, even if they produce technically superior content.
 The audience relationships, editorial trust, and AI citation presence that accumulate over time are structural advantages, not just tactical wins.